Tag Archives: Dispute System Design

 My post, The Critical Importance of Pre-Session Preparation in Mediation, really resonated for some people.
 Clearly, pre-session preparation can help everyone involved in mediation to improve the process and outcomes.
 Many mediators and mediation programs routinely incorporate robust pre-session procedures in their mediation systems.
 Roselle Wissler and Art Hinshaw’s empirical study provides some good news … Continue reading Seeking Resources to Promote Pre-Session Preparation in Mediation

-This post collects and summarizes the posts in the Real Practice Systems Project series.
+This post collects and summarizes the posts in the Real Practice Systems Project.
 I began by focusing on mediation systems, which are the combination of factors affecting what mediators do before, during, and after mediation sessions.
 These systems include their routine procedures and strategies for dealing with recurring challenging situations.
-Practitioners develop systems for … Continue reading Real Practice Systems Project Series
+Practitioners develop systems for other … Continue reading Real Practice Systems Project

 Ten Real Mediation Systems